cceh/rti/doc_src/rti.rst

 Mapping* (PTM), is a technique of imaging and interactively displaying objects under varying lighting conditions to reveal surface phenomena.

+The original PTM method has been developed Tom Malzbender, Dan Gelb, and Hans Wolters at Hewlett-Packard Laboratories.
+[Malzbender2001]_ Improvements have been suggested: [Drew2012]_, [Zhang2014]_.
+We here describe the original method.

 N light sources of equal intensity are positioned on a hemisphere (the dome).
 The object to image is positioned at the center of the hemisphere.
 The camera is positioned outside the dome and sees the object through a hole in the dome.